The Goldens

-The Goldens was an American country music duo from Brewton, Alabama composed of brothers Rusty and Chris Golden.
-Rusty and Chris are the sons of William Lee Golden.
+The Goldens were an American country music duo from Brewton, Alabama composed of Rusty and Chris Golden, sons of The Oak Ridge Boys member William Lee Golden.
 Before forming The Goldens, Chris was a member of Cedar Creek and Rusty was a member of The Boys Band.
-Supporting musicians in The Goldens included Greg Gordon, Don Breland, John Rich, Skip Mitchell, Buster Phillips and John Sturdivant, Jr.
+Supporting musicians in The Goldens included Greg Gordon, Don Breland, John Rich, Skip Mitchell, Buster Phillips, Bobby Randall, and John Sturdivant, Jr.